Infliximab (By injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Tell your doctor if you have had phototherapy or light therapy.
+- Tell your doctor if you have had light treatment for psoriasis.

 Warnings While Using This Medicine